Oracle SQL (Genius Series Book 21)

 CREATING A Derived Table

-The Same Derived Query shown Two Different Ways
+Derived Query Examples with Two Different Techniques

 Most Derived Tables Are Used To Join To Other Tables